Conquering Sugar Cravings with Resistant StarchNovember 5, 2018

 Some case-controlled studies have demonstrated that having TSH levels > 4, the higher the chances of coronary heart disease seen2.

 If you are low in thyroid hormones, you can have elevated cholesterol levels, especially the low-density one called LDL.
-In addition, higher TSH levels have been seen in obese patients.
+In addition, higher TSH levels are typically present in obese patients.

 Risks for Overactive Thyroid and Heart Disease